peakflo/pfMCP/src/servers/excel/README.md

 # Excel Server

-guMCP server implementation for interacting with Microsoft Excel files stored in OneDrive.
+pfMCP server implementation for interacting with Microsoft Excel files stored in OneDrive.

 ### Prerequisites